christianharris-3/PyUI/README.md

 # PyUI
 A gui module for pygame that allows for the creation of buttons, texstboxes, tables, text, sliders and scroll bars inside the pygame module.
 It acts as an add on to normal pygame code, and can be seamlessly integrated into pre existing code so a simple gui can be added.
-# Requirements
+# Requirements and file info
-The only module used is pygame, and the base code to integrate PyUI into a pygame project is under
+The only module used is pygame, and the base code to integrate PyUI into a pygame project is under.
+- [PyUI.py](https://github.com/LazerWolfeGod/PyUI/blob/master/PyUI.py) This is the only file required to use the module.
+- [PyUI vector maker.py](https://github.com/LazerWolfeGod/PyUI/blob/master/PyUI%20vector%20maker.py) Used to create images inside PyUI, a simple vector image using bezier curves.
+Clicking the PyUI button will then output a list of numbers that can be placed into pyuis code for the images to be then usde inside of PyUI, see In build images section of documentation for more info.
+- [basic start.py](https://github.com/LazerWolfeGod/PyUI/blob/master/_basic%20start_.py) The code to create and init Pygame and PyUI, then create a game loop.
+Useful as a baseline for making something with PyUI.
+- [pyuitesting.py](https://github.com/LazerWolfeGod/PyUI/blob/master/pyuitesting.py) The program I use to develope and test PyUI, it contains several buttons,tables, textboxes etc.
+- [/old PyUI versions](https://github.com/LazerWolfeGod/PyUI/tree/master/old%20PyUI%20versions) A file containing all of the previous versions of PyUI while I was not using github.

 # Documentation
 ## Initialiazation